robertZaufall/mindmanager_ai/readme.md

 - Create a map based on external text data

 ## User Interface
-There's a new user interface using TKInter to execute most of the operations and more.
+There's a new user interface using Tkinter to execute most operations and more.
 The app stays always on top and has several UI tabs:

 ### Action tab
 Choose the desired model and action and click on execute: